leandromoreira/cdn-up-and-running/README.md

 sleep(sleep_seconds)
 ```

-This model let's us freely try to emulate closer to [real world observed latencies](https://research.google/pubs/pub40801/).
+This model lets us freely try to emulate closer to [real-world observed latencies](https://research.google/pubs/pub40801/).

 ## Load Testing

 We'll run some load testing to learn more about the solution we're building.
 Wrk is an HTTP benchmarking tool that you can dynamically configure using lua (again:P).
-We just pick an random number from 1 to 100 and make a request for that item.
+We pick a random number from 1 to 100 and request that item.

 ```lua
 request = function()